mYoda/Taskly/README.md

 - [x] Modern TCA architecture, DI, clean code
 - [x] UI with animations and transitions, inspired by [Todo app concept on Dribbble](https://dribbble.com/shots/3837693-Todo-app-concept)

----

-## Notes
-- No real backend or persistence: all data is stored locally in memory or via FileClient.
-- No UI polish: focus is on business logic and architecture, but UI includes meaningful animations and transitions.